 The per capita income in Moreno Valley in 2018 was $23,914, which is lower middle income relative to California and the nation.
 This equates to an annual income of $95,656 for a family of four.
 However, Moreno Valley contains both very wealthy and poor people as well.

 Moreno Valley is an extremely ethnically-diverse city.
 The people who call Moreno Valley home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Moreno Valley, accounting for 55.49% of the city’s residents (people of Hispanic or Latino origin can be of any race).
-The greatest number of Moreno Valley residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Moreno Valley include Irish, English, Italian, and French .
+People of Hispanic or Latino origin are the most prevalent group in Moreno Valley, accounting for 60.42% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Moreno Valley residents report their race to be Black or African-American, followed by White.
+Important ancestries of people in Moreno Valley include German, English, Irish, Nigerian, and Italian.